 Printable Catholic Family Activities

-This free Family and Faith Summer Kit includes eight sessions that will bring families together to talk about their faith and ways to live it.
+In the Family and Faith Summer Kit, you'll find eight sessions that will bring families together to talk about their faith and ways to live it.
 Each session will give families the opportunity to:

 - Learn about the faith-filled life of a saint or holy person